 [Home] [Speakers] [Organizers] [Venue and Travel] [Program] [Abstract Submission]

-The 2018 q-bio Summer Schools will be held June 11-25 at (1) Rice University in Houston, TX and (2) University of New Mexico in Albuquerque, NM.
-(Homepage)
+The 2018 q-bio Summer School will be held June 11-25 at (1) Rice University in Houston, TX and (2) University of New Mexico in Albuquerque, NM.

 q-bio is a series of conferences and affiliated summer schools, which aim at advancing predictive modeling of cellular regulation, decision making, formation of response, and other information processing phenomena.
 The emphasis is on deep theoretical understanding, detailed modeling, and quantitative experimentation directed at understanding the behavior of particular regulatory systems and/or elucidating general principles of cellular information processing.
 Unlike many biological conferences, which focus on specific model systems, q-bio focuses on understanding of phenomena, which manifest themselves in many biological systems.